AdaCore/spark2014/docs/lrm/source/introduction.rst

   rules which prevent the evaluation of an expression from having side effects, two implementations might choose different parameter evaluation orders for a given call but this difference won't have any observable effect.
-[This means implementation-defined and partially-specified features may be outside of |SPARK| by definition, though their use could be allowed and a warning or error generated for the user.
+[This means undefined, implementation-defined and partially-specified features may be outside of |SPARK| by definition, though their use could be allowed and a warning or error generated for the user.
 See section :ref:`in_out` for further